ccprog/crosswordsearch/plugin/readme.txt

 == Frequently Asked Questions ==

+= I am geting "You do not have permission" errors =

+Most of the time these errors are the result of using a caching mechanism. **Make absolutely sure the posts containing the shortcode are not cached.
+Otherwise they will stop working after 24 hours.** While the plugin is compatible with most of the well-known cache plugins, there may be cases not covered yet, especially if the caching is not done by a plugin, but by your hosting service.
+Please let me know in the [support forum](http://wordpress.org/support/plugin/crosswordsearch) so I can help you iron this out.

 = Is this plugin suitable for multisite installations? =

 There is limited support for use in multisite environments.
 There is no option for a network